 Data is not flawless, so it requires processing.
 There is always a gap between raw data and final results.
 You can run Extract-Transform-Load (ETL) jobs to cleanse, transform, and sort data.

 "I Want Take-away" is an e-commerce website with a platform involving users, restaurants, and couriers.
-Users can place their take-away orders using the website, App, WeChat, or Alipay.
-Once order is received, a merchant starts preparing the ordered dish item, and the nearest couriers are auto-notified.
-Then, one of the couriers accepts the order and delivers it to the buyer.
+Users can place their take-away orders on the website, app, WeChat, or Alipay.
+Once receiving an order from a user, a merchant starts preparing the ordered dishes.
+At the same time, the system automatically notifies the nearest couriers.
+Then, one of the couriers accepts the order and delivers the dishes to the user.

 (GPS-X,GPS-Y) --> (GPS-X, GPS-Y, City, District, ZipCode)

 This is a typical ETL requirement.
 Use LogHub to create two Logstores, namely, the PositionLog Logstore for raw data and the EnhancedLog Logstore for transformed data.
 Run an ETL program, such as Spark Streaming and Storm, or start Consumer Library in the container to read data from the PositionLog Logstore in real time, transform the coordinate position, and write the transformed data to the EnhancedLog Logstore.
 You can connect the EnhancedLog Logstore to Realtime Compute to visualize the log data.
 You can also query log data in the Logstore by creating indexes.